Home Blog Page 325

 Do you chant mantras as well?

-Mantras are words and vibration of the words.
-Vibration is life and frequency, our breath is a mantra.
-Let’s take the word, ‘Love’, this can be a mantra if we repeat it with full consciousness and its implanted in our subconscious mind.
+Mantras are words and the vibration of the words.
+Vibration is life, and frequency, our breath is a mantra.
+Let’s take the word ‘Love’; it can be a mantra if we repeat it with full consciousness and implant it in our subconscious mind.

 Mantra in Sanskrit has the power in connection with those letters and how these letters vibrate and how much concentration of will and mind is behind them.
 We are always in connection with other human beings and beings in other plane of existence.

-Yes, I chant mantra every day because my recitation is always a prayer for humanity, for all being, for all my brothers.
-We are all connected like the computer is connected with the net.
-The universal mind is the great net and individual PCs are the individual mind of humans, animals, plants and all others being.
+Yes, I chant a mantra every day because my recitation is always a prayer for humanity, for all beings, for all my brothers.
+We are all connected, like a computer to the net.
+The universal mind is the great net, and individual PCs are the individual minds of humans, animals, plants and all others being.

 The repetition of a mantra connects us with the thought currant of the supreme spirit, but there are mantras with bad powers as well.